Ian-Kamau-Kariuki/Store-rest-api/README.md

 ## Implementation
-This project is implemented using Flask and is a REST API for a store
+This project is implemented using Flask, Flask-RESTful, Flask-JWT and Flask-SQLAlchemy

+Deployed on Heroku.